-Buddhist Chaplaincy Master of Divinity Statement of Purpose: The statement should describe how enrollment in UWest's MDiv program will further the applicant's personal goals and aspirations, achievements, and educational and career objectives.
-Interview: Applicants should be prepared for a telephone or in-person interview, which may be required at the discretion of the chair.
+Master of Divinity

+Statement of Purpose: The statement should describe how enrollment in UWest's MDiv program will further the applicant's personal goals and aspirations, achievements, and educational and career objectives.

+Interview: A telephone or in-person interview may be required.
 A campus visit is strongly recommended.

-Doctor of Buddhist Ministry Statement of Purpose: The statement should describe how enrollment in UWest's DBMin program will further the applicant's personal goals and aspirations, achievements, and educational and career objectives.
+Doctor of Buddhist Ministry

+Statement of Purpose: The statement should describe how enrollment in UWest's DBMin program will further the applicant's personal goals and aspirations, achievements, and educational and career objectives.

 Prior degree requirement: Applicants should hold a Master of Divinity degree or master's degree in a related field.
 However, applicants with a master's degree in an unrelated discipline may be considered if they have significant relevant experience.

 Prior experience: One year of CPE Residency is highly recommended.
-Applicants who lack residency experience must meet one of the following: a.
-1 unit of Clinical Pastoral Care (CPE); provide evaluation letter from CPE supervisor assessing written communication and emotional and spiritual development b. three years ministerial/temple work following completion of master's degree Letters of Recommendation: Four letters are required, including a. two letters from academic sources such as advisor, dean, chair b. one letter from peer such as dharma brother or sister c. one letter from pastoral supervisor or master Letters must address communication skills, spiritual practice, precept practice, community service.
+Applicants who lack residency experience must meet one of the following:

+- a.
+1 unit of Clinical Pastoral Care (CPE); provide evaluation letter from CPE supervisor assessing written communication and emotional and spiritual development - b. three years ministerial/temple work following completion of master's degree

+Letters of Recommendation: Four letters are required, including

+- a. two letters from academic sources such as advisor, dean, chair - b. one letter from peer such as dharma brother or sister - c. one letter from pastoral supervisor or master

+Letters must address communication skills, spiritual practice, precept practice, community service.

 Interview: An interview is required, either by telephone or in person.

+Graduate Degree Programs

+MBA Additional Document: Submit current résumé.

+PMBA Additional Document: Submit current résumé.

+Prior experience: Minimum three years managerial experience

+Prior Degree: BA required, however PMBA applicants with five or more years of managerial experience who have not earned a bachelor's degree may be eligible for admission if they have completed four years and at least 120 semester units of degree-applicable undergraduate coursework from an accredited institution with a cumulative

+GPA of 2.5 or higher

+Certificate Programs

-Business Administration Graduate Degree Programs MBA Additional Document: Submit current resume.
-Certificate Programs Graduate Prior degree requirement: BA in Business Administration or related field
+Graduate Prior degree requirement: BA in Business Administration or related field

-Prior degree requirement: MBA
+Post-MBA Prior degree requirement: MBA